idleroamer/qfacedotnet/README.md

 ## Initialization

-The initialization sequence starts by `DBusAdapter` `export`ing object to dbus.
-Then `DBusProxy` will attempt to fetch all `properties` upon `ConnectToRemoteObject` call, given the bus name of the `service` is known (should be achieved automatically by [Object Management](#Object-Management)).
+`DBusAdapter` exposes an object on bus via `RegisterObject` from given connection. `DBusProxy` attempts to connect to a remote object via `ConnectProxy` and tries to fetch all `properties`, given the bus name of the `service` is known (should be achieved automatically by [Object Management](#Object-Management)).
 Afterward the status of the connection to the service can be checked by the conventional [ready property](#ready-property)].
-On successful connection the `DBusProxy` is able to call `DBusAdapter` methods besides it will watch the signals and inform the registered [`observers`](#observers).
+On successful connection the `DBusProxy` is able to call `DBusAdapter` methods besides it will watch the signals and invoke corresponding events.

 ![Initial Sequence](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/idleroamer/qfacedotnet/master/assets/diagrams/initial-adapter-proxy-sequence.puml)

 ### Ready Property

-`ready` is a conventional auxiliary property to be used by `DBusProxy` to ensure that the connection to remote-object was successful and the remote-object `DBusAdapter` is actually ready to handle method calls.
+`ready` is a conventional auxiliary property to be checked to ensure that the connection to remote-object was successful and the remote-object `DBusAdapter` is actually ready to handle method calls.

 ## Properties

-Properties are available as defined in qface interface both in `DBusAdapter` and `DBusProxy`.
+Properties are available as defined in qface interface both in `Interface` and `DBusProxy`.
-`DBusProxy` fetches all `properties` (given a successful connection) on `ConnectToRemoteObjec` method call.
+`DBusProxy` fetches all `properties` (given a successful connection) on `CreateProxy` call.
 Properties are always in sync between `DBusProxy` and `DBusAdapter` by the mean of `PropertiesChanged` signal.

 Given a property is not defined `readonly` in qface, its value might be changed by `DBusProxy`.
 See [Properties Checks](#Properties-Checks) on how to optionally verify the assigned value on `DBusAdapter`.